ethyca/fides/docs/fides/docs/tutorial.md

 If we assume the same directory name as before for where our manifests are located, the command would be:

-`fidesctl apply fides_manifests/`
+`fidesctl apply fides_resources/`

 This will load all files ending in either `.yaml` or `.yml` within that directory.
-Any file formatting issues within the manifests will be caught and shown to the user.
+Any invalid resource definitions within the manifests will be caught and shown to the user.

 ## Evaluation